chen700564/supercd/readme.md

 `num_train_epochs` is set to 50 for sdnet and 10 for other models.

-`learning_rate` si set to 5e-5 for container and 1e-4 for other models.
+`learning_rate` is set to 5e-5 for container and 1e-4 for other models.

 ## License